dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

 featuredpath: "img/headers/"
 ---

-Over the past years, I've been working on various machine learning projects (mostly research ones), and I've faced numerous problems along the way that impacted the reproducibility of my results.
-At some points in any of those projects, I had to (not without hating myself) take a lot of time to resolve which experimentations were the best, which settings were associated with those results, even worse, where the f*** are my results.
-All those situations made my work difficult to reproduce and also challenging to share with colleagues.
-To solved that, I first tried my way to solve those irritations, but rapidly I faced the hard truth: I only have 24 hours in a day, and these problems are time-consuming and (way) more complex problem than I thought.
+Over the past years, I've worked on various machine learning projects (mostly research ones), and I've faced numerous problems along the way that impacted the reproducibility of my results.
+I had to regularly (not without hating myself) take a lot of time to resolve which experimentations was the best and which settings were associated with those results.
+Even worse, where the heck are my results.
+All these situations made my work difficult to reproduce and also challenging to share with colleagues.
+To solve that, I tried different approaches, but rapidly I faced the hard truth: I only have 24 hours in a day, and these problems are time-consuming and (way) more complex problem than I thought.

 In this post,